AudreyBeard/python_remove_exif_from_jpg/README.md

-# Removing EXIF data from your JPG files has never been so easy! /s
+# Removing EXIF data has never been this easy! /s
 This Python3 script removes all EXIF data from all JPG files in its directory.

 Usage: